Hong Kong flu: Origin and outbreak in Hong Kong and China

-There were two waves of the flu in mainland China, one between July–September in 1968 and the other between June–December in 1970.
+There were two waves of the flu in mainland China, one between July and September in 1968 and the other between June and December in 1970.
 The reported data were very limited due to the Cultural Revolution, but retrospective analysis of flu activity between 1968 and 1992 shows that flu infection was the most serious in 1968, implying that most areas in China were affected at the time.

-Outbreaks in other areas
+International spread

 Despite the lethality of the 1957–1958 pandemic in China, little improvement had been made regarding the handling of such epidemics.

 By 13 August, it was clear to virologists that strains isolated from the outbreak in Hong Kong differed markedly from previous strains of influenza.
 However, they were not at the time considered to be an entirely new subtype of influenza A, only a variant of older strains.
 Nevertheless, the World Health Organization warned of potential worldwide spread of the virus on 16 August.
 An outbreak of influenza-like illness in Singapore during the second week of August was the first indication of spread outside of Hong Kong.
 Around the same time, an outbreak became apparent in the Philippines and Malaysia, and, before the end of the month, an epidemic was underway in the Republic of Vietnam.

-The first known cases of the flu in the United Kingdom were identified in early August in an infant and her mother in London with no history of travel or known contact with anyone with a history of travel from the Far East.
-More isolated cases soon followed, but it was not until September that larger outbreaks began occurring in school settings.

 In September 1968, the flu reached India, northern Australia, Thailand, and Europe.
 The same month, the virus entered the United States and was carried by troops returning from the Vietnam War, but it did not become widespread in the country until December 1968.